District AI Assistants • Local Knowledge • Practical Implementation

 Let’s build something useful.

-Whether the conversation is about student focus, institutional knowledge, AI in schools, or a practical education idea worth exploring, I’d be glad to connect.
+Whether the conversation is about district AI assistants, institutional knowledge, AI in schools, or a practical education idea worth exploring, I’d be glad to connect.

 Want to learn more about my background?
 Visit TomSextro.com